Bologna Cake

 Layer cake

 Pat each slice of bologna dry with a paper towel.
-Using a spatula spread a thin layer of cream cheese mixture on a slice of bologna.
-Top with another bologna slice and repeat with remaining bologna slices.
+Using a spatula, spread a thin layer of the cream cheese mixture on one slice.
+Top with another slice and repeat with the remaining pieces.
 Use a piping bag to decorate the top.
-Top with desired toppings like cheese whiz, chopped olives, chopped pickles, crumbled bacon or fresh herbs.
+Add your favorite toppings like cheese whiz, chopped olives, crumbled bacon or fresh herbs.
 Serve with crackers or chips.

 - 1 lb sliced bologna